jhund/js-finite-state-machine/README.md

 * FSM: a [finite state machine](http://en.wikipedia.org/wiki/Finite-state_machine).
 You can have multiple FMSs at the same time.
 Just instantiate each one with var f = new FSM(...).
 * State: The FSM is in one state at a time.
 You get it via f.current_state as string.
-* Event: You can send an event to your FSM to trigger a state transition: f.send("Event Name").
+* Event: You can send an event to your FSM to trigger a state transition: f.send_event("Event Name").
 If you have specified a transition for the given event and current state, the FSM will perform a successful transition.
 Otherwise it will throw a "Transition is undefined" error.
 * Transition: Given a current_state and an event, your FSM will transition according to the